 The tour program consists of a brief introduction by a park ranger, Pearl Harbor survivor, or volunteer.
 A 23 minute film on the history of the Pearl Harbor attack follows.
 After viewing the film, visitors board a Navy operated launch for the Memorial.
 The entire program takes 75 minutes.
 Wait times for the tour may exceed 2 hours.

 While waiting for your tour to begin, there is an excellent audio tour narrated by Academy Award winner Ernest Borgnine available.
 The audio tour will guide you through the Visitor Center, museum exhibits, and backlawn exhibits.
 The audio tour will provide you with interpretive information on the shuttle boats and on the Memorial.
 Visit the bookstore where a wide range of materials on the Pearl Harbor attack may be purchased.

 What To Know

-Departs daily between 5:45am and 6:30am, and returns at approximately 3:30pm.
+Departs daily between 6:00 am and returns approximately 2:30 pm.

 Due to stringent security requirements bags, purses and strollers are not allowed.

 Children under the age of 4 are free and must be seated on an adult's lap.
 If you require a seat for a child under 4, you must purchase a child's admission.